 The AMA's mission is to achieve health equity by mitigating disparity factors in the patient population.

 Helping ensure equal access to health care

 Health Disparities Toolkit.
 This kit focuses on the theme of “Working Together to End Racial and Ethnic Disparities: One Physician at a Time.”
 Access DVD interviews with physicians, nurses and patients, and a CD of information on topics such as cultural competence and literacy.
 Use the facilitation guide to work with other health care providers and physicians.

 Explore the AMA's Code of Medical Ethics to answer questions on ethical and professional issues for physicians.

-Access the white paper on “Collecting and Using Race, Ethnicity and Language Data in Ambulatory Settings” to find recommendations from the Commission to End Health Care Disparities on how to use demographic data to achieve practical goals.
+Access the white paper on “Collecting and Using Race, Ethnicity and Language Data in Ambulatory Settings (PDF)” to find recommendations from the Commission to End Health Care Disparities on how to use demographic data to achieve practical goals.

 Research on eliminating health care inequalities

 The Institute of Medicine (IOM) performed an assessment on the differences in the kinds and quality of health care received by U.S. racial and ethnic minorities and nonminorities.

 - Disparities in health care exist and are associated with worse health outcomes.